liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-4-push-to-cf.md

 Copy the route of your application and past it into a browser search bar.
 You will see your application running.
 Example: `github-actions-demo.eu-gb.mybluemix.net`

+Once it is all working, commit these changes to your forked repository in GitHub.

 Final step is to automate this!